asreview/asreview/docs/source/features/pre_screening.rst

 datasets.

 The query strategy determines which document is shown after the model has computed the relevance scores.
-With certainty-based is selected the document with the highest relevance score is showed followed by the 2nd in line, etcetera, untill a new model is trained with new relevance scores.
-When uncertainty-based is selected, the most uncertain docuemtn is sampled according to the model (i.e. closest to 0.5 probability).
-When random is selected, as it says, randomly select samples with no regard to model assigned probabilities. **Warning**: selecting this option means your review is not going to be accelerated by ASReview.
+The three options are: certainty-based, mixed and randomn.
+When certainty-based is selected, the documents are shown in the order of relevance score.
+The document the model thinks is most likely to be included is shown first.
+When mixed is selected, the next document will be selected certainty-based 95% of the time, and randomly chosen otherwise.
+When random is selected, documents are shown in a random order (ignoring the model output completely). **Warning**: selecting this option means your review is not going to be accelerated by using ASReview.

 The feature extraction technique determines the method how text is translated into a vector that can be used by the classifier.
 The default is TF-IDF (Term